-All too often, the paint may be removed only to reveal that you've damaged the under-surface during the process.
+All too often, the paint (after a long, hard slog) may be removed, only to reveal that you've damaged the under-surface during the process.

-Other times, the under-surface may be fine, but annoying flecks of paint get left behind; spoiling the overall finished appearance when the job is completed and your new paint is applied.
+Other times, the under-surface may be fine...but annoying flecks of paint get left behind; spoiling the overall finished appearance when the job is completed and your new paint/varnish is applied.

-- Brush on a generous layer of Biostrip, ensuring that the treated surfaces remain wet and don't dry out
+- Brush a generous layer of Biostrip onto the surface, ensuring that the treated surfaces remain wet, and don't dry out

-- Allow the paint to blister - this takes 30 minutes to 1 hour, depending on the thickness of the paint and the nu,ber of layers
+- Allow to blister - this should take 30 minutes to 1 hour, depending on the type of coating

 - Next, either rinse or scrape to remove the softened coating